bjkropff/virushack/README.md

 ###### Created at the 32nd Ludum Dare Game Jam at Urban Airship, Portland, OR.

 **Note:** This is a game, not a virus or a hack.
 VirusHack is the working title.
-We now realize that is may possibly be misleading.
+We now realize that this may possibly be misleading.

 #### Snapshot